Physics: An Indispensable Pillar of Medicine and Health

 Source: https://commons.wikimedia.org/wiki/File:LK-small_cell3683.jpg

-Physics is also important in radiation therapy, which uses high-energy radiation to and shrink tumours.
-Radiation therapy uses high energy radiation such as X-rays and gamma rays to break the DNA in the cancer cells.
+Physics is also important in radiation therapy, which uses high-energy radiation to shrink tumours.
+Radiation therapy uses high-energy radiation such as X-rays and gamma rays to break the DNA in the cancer cells.
 This requires a deep understanding of how radiation interacts with matter and how it can be precisely delivered to the target area, ensuring that it kills cancer cells while minimising damage to healthy tissue.
-Laser surgery, another medical procedure, utilizes focused beams of light to remove or repair tissue.
+Laser surgery, another medical procedure, utilises focused beams of light to remove or repair tissue.
 Physics is key to understanding how coherent light interacts with tissue and how to control the laser beam’s intensity and duration.

 Physics-based principles are vital in rehabilitation, helping patients recover from injuries and surgeries.
 Physiotherapists, medical assistants, paramedics, and occupational therapists use exercises and techniques based on mechanics and kinetics to improve patients’ range of motion, strength, and flexibility.

 In summary, physics is integral to human biology and medicine.
 It forms the foundation for numerous diagnostic and treatment technologies, allowing doctors and researchers to develop innovative methods to diagnose and treat medical conditions.
-A solid grasp of both biology and physics is essential in the medical field as it enables the development of numerous medical breakthroughs that we heavily depend on today.
+A solid grasp of biology and physics is essential in the medical field as it enables the development of numerous medical breakthroughs that we heavily depend on today.
 Without physics, many of these advancements would not have been achievable.

 Share the knowledge